Tom and Jerry: Controversies

 Two shorts – His Mouse Friday, which depicts cannibals, and A Mouse in the House, which shows Mammy getting spanked repeatedly by Tom and Butch in the end resulting in racial abuse – have been removed from circulation.
 Two others in particular – Casanova Cat, which features a scene where Jerry's face is blackened by Tom with cigar smoke and he is forced to perform a minstrel dance, and Mouse Cleaning, where Tom is shown with blackface speaking in a stereotypical "Negro dialect" – were omitted from DVD/Blu-ray releases.
 Notably the other two – Fraidy Cat, showed Tom biting Mammy in the rear near the end, and The Mouse Comes to Dinner, including Jerry briefly dressing up as a Native American stereotype during the beginning – have Mammy edited in complete absence.

 At the start of the 2005 Tom and Jerry Spotlight Collection: Vol 2.
 DVD set, a disclaimer by actress and comedian Whoopi Goldberg warns viewers about the potentially offensive material in the cartoons.
 Goldberg's disclaimer emphasizes that the racial and ethnic stereotypes present in the shorts were "wrong then and they are wrong today", borrowing a phrase used in disclaimers done for Warner Bros.
 Looney Tunes Golden Collection DVD sets.
 This disclaimer is also used in the Tom and Jerry Golden Collection: Volume 1 Blu-ray/DVD/digital release as well.

-As of 2011, most shorts that feature Mammy Two Shoes, except Part Time Pal, are rarely seen on Cartoon Network and Boomerang.
-There are other shorts (The Lonesome Mouse and Blue Cat Blues) that are found inappropriate for the intended audiences rather than just having racist contents and are censored from the two channels as well.
+Since 2020, all episodes featuring Mammy Two Shoes are no longer seen on Cartoon Network and Boomerang and are removed from the Boomerang app.
+There are other shorts (The Lonesome Mouse, Blue Cat Blues, and The Mouse from H.U.N.G.E.R.) that are found inappropriate for the intended audiences rather than just having racist contents and are censored from the two channels as well.

 In 2006, the British version of the Boomerang channel made plans to edit Tom and Jerry cartoons being aired in the UK where the characters were seen to be smoking.
 There was a subsequent investigation by UK media watchdog Ofcom.
 It has also taken the U.S. approach by censoring blackface gags, though this seems to be random as not all scenes of this type are cut.
 One Gene Deitch-era short, Buddies Thicker Than Water, is shortened as one scene involves drunkenness.

 In 2013, it was reported that Cartoon Network of Brazil censored 27 shorts on the grounds of being "politically incorrect".
-In an official release, the channel confirmed that it had censored only two shorts (The Two Mouseketeers and Heavenly Puss) "by editorial issues and appropriateness of the content to the target audience—children of 7 to 11 years".
+In an official release, the channel confirmed that it had censored only two shorts, The Two Mouseketeers and Heavenly Puss "by editorial issues and appropriateness of the content to the target audience—children of 7 to 11 years".